7 Essential Bucket List Experiences on your Working Holiday in Canada

 There are affiliate links in this post.
 If you make a qualifying purchase through one of these links, I may receive a small commission at no extra cost to you.

 *If you don’t have your two year travel insurance secured for your working holiday yet, get to it!
 It is a mandatory part of the IEC working holiday program.
-True Traveller covers Brits, Fast Cover for Australians, World Nomads for 120+ nationalities.
+True Traveller covers Brits, Fast Cover for Australians, Best Quote for 100+ nationalities.

 1. Camp out by a lake and listen to the loons